ProBoyDev/WebSiteCpatcha/README.md

 - **Dependencies**:
   - ProtocolLib by dmulloy2 and contributors.

-## Support
+## Contact or Support

-Encountered a bug?
-Have a feature idea?
-Open an [Issue](https://github.com/Noonenowhoiam/WebSiteCpatcha/issues) on GitHub or you can join the discussion.
-And you also can contact me in discord also [Discord id: apgamingboy] Your input is crucial to refining this plugin.
-Let’s collaborate to secure Minecraft servers worldwide!
+-   For issues, queries, or suggestions, please use the project's [GitHub Issues](https://github.com/Noonenowhoiam/WebSiteCpatcha/issues).
+-   For personal queries urgent matters or help you can contact me on Discord: `@apgamingboy`.